-Saint Vincent and The Grenadines is an independent and politically stable jurisdiction, characterized by a solid offshore financial regulation and strong confidentiality laws.
+Saint Vincent and The Grenadines is an independent and politically stable jurisdiction.

-IBCs in St. Vincent have one of the simplest and straightforward registration procedure and one of the lowest incorporation and maintained costs worldwide.
+Business Companies in St. Vincent have one of the simplest and straightforward registration procedure and one of the lowest incorporation and mainteinance costs worldwide.

-IBCs are allowed to issue registered shares, bearer shares, with or without par value, with voting or non- voting rights.
-Bearer shares’ custody and records must be kept by the company’s Registered Agent.
+BCs are allowed to issue registered shares, with or without par value, with voting or non-voting rights.

-Saint Vincent and The Grenadines is a compliant jurisdiction and has agreed to implement the OECD’s automatic exchange of information for tax purposes (AEoI) by 2018.
+Saint Vincent and The Grenadines has implemented the OECD’s automatic exchange of information for tax purposes (AEoI).

-Saint Vincent and The Grenadines IBCs are commonly used for asset protection, Forex brokers, international trade and investment, IP holding, banking and e-commerce, as well as for yacht and vessel registration.
+Saint Vincent and The Grenadines BCs are commonly used for asset protection, Forex brokers, international trade, as well as for yacht and vessel registration.